 Don’t be afraid to jump right in

-The first step into learning a new skill is to start practicing.
-A simple “Hello world!” can do wonders.
+Programming is a skill you learn by doing.
+A simple “Hello world!” can go a long way.
 Start small and build up from there.
 Build on previous experience.
 Trust me on this one.
 It gets easier with time.
-Once you’ve done this a couple of times, you will find that programming is more alike, than different.
-The amount of transferable knowledge always amazes me.
+Once you’ve done this a couple of times, you will find that programming are more alike than different.
+Knowledge is transferable, and programming knowledge is almost always transferable.
+The syntax may differ, but the underlying concepts remain the same.

 Take your time

-Treat this as a learning experience.
+Switching to a new language requires time, especially if you plan to do it right.
 This tends to work a lot better when you don’t have a deadline coming up.
-Pay attention when you are learning, especially when you are starting out.
+Pay attention to what you are learning, especially when you are starting out.
 Usually, the learning curve is quite steep and you have to learn a lot in a short time.
-Don’t fall into the trap of rushing to finish the project you are working on.
-Take the time to read about the problems you run into.
+Don’t rush to finish the project you are working on.
+Read about the problems you run into.
 If you understand the issue now, you will know better than to run into it in the future.
 On top of that, you tend to run into the same issues many times.
 If you take the time now to understand, you will save yourself a lot of time in the future.

 Stay away from rabbit holes

 Be careful with the point above.
-With computers, things can get incredibly complicated once you start looking under the hood, you can get lost in the details.
+With computers, things can get incredibly complicated once you start looking under the hood.
+You can get lost in the details.
 There are so many moving things that need to work together to get to that simple “Hello world!”.
-Try to understand them all at once, and you will never get past the “Hello world!” stage.
+Try to understand them all at once, and you will never get to the “Hello world!” stage.
 Instead, try to build some abstractions.
 Learn what you need, just enough to use the concepts.
 Do some things, break some things, learn from your mistakes and repeat.

 You will make mistakes